If you are thinking about applying to Ripon College, the fee for the application costs $30.

 |Admissions Test Policy||Not optional and are not considered|

 These are the application deadlines for Ripon College.

 Ripon College does not offer early decision or early action.

-It is moderately difficult to get into Ripon College.
+Getting into Ripon College is moderately difficult.
 Ripon College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Ripon College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.